coopyey/ttrpg-campaign-site/content/Nuclear Chrome/Session Notes/Session 026.md

 Omen calls out to Emerick asking if he really wants to follow Juice, and Emerick simply slumps and shrinks as he follows after Juice.

-Omen, Net, Charley, and Seo in the groundcar \
+- Omen, Net, Charley, and Seo in the groundcar
-Garf and Cipher on the bike \
+- Garf and Cipher on the bike
-Alice and Ri in their own car
+- Alice and Ri in their own car

 They are headed to the medtech that Juice had the paper for.

 ---

-You fuckers thought I'd leave these notes from when I was talking to Ceil in here didn't you. >:3c
+You fuckers thought I'd leave these notes from when i was talking to Ceil in here didn't you? >:3c

 ---